InfinaMii/uploads/minecraftia.md

 - You can crawl into 1-block spaces by useing a trapdoor
 - The Wither isn't as difficult to fight (less health, armour enchants aren't ignored)
 - Tridents only drop from Drowned that hold them (not any Drowned)
-- Character Creator skins don't show up to Java players
+- Some Character Creator skins don't show up for Java players
+- Armor stands can't be posed by crouching like usual
 - Emotes don't work: instead they swap items in offhand
 - Glowing effect (raids/spectral arrows) doesn't show up
 - Deepslate generates 16 blocks higher (Deepslate coal is possible)